saidvandeklundert/learn/_posts/2021-08-6-rust-ssh-cli-tool.md

 rpassword = "5.0"
 </pre>

-The `rpassword` crate allows us to ask users for a password wihtout echoing it to screen and use that in our script.
+The `rpassword` crate allows us to ask users for a password without echoing it to screen and use that in our script.

 To collect the arguments as well as the password, we now have the following: